Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 What's the actual cost difference for an average coastal home?

 For a typical 3-bedroom coastal home with 12 windows, quality blinds cost $1,800-$3,600 initially plus $2,400-$3,200 in replacements over 20 years.
 Shutters cost $4,800-$7,800 initially but need minimal replacement, making long-term costs similar.
+Our resource on understanding shutter installation costs in Delmarva provides additional detail.

 Can I install shutters myself to save money?

 Shutter installation requires precise measurement and fitting that DIY attempts often compromise.
 Professional installation ensures proper operation and warranty coverage, which is critical for coastal performance and insurance considerations.
+Read our Delmarva homeowner's guide to DIY interior shutters to understand when professional help is worth the cost.

 Do shutters provide storm protection for coastal homes?

 Decorative interior shutters don't provide hurricane protection, but some exterior shutters combine daily use with storm preparation.
 Check local building codes and insurance requirements for acceptable storm protection options.
+For a deeper look at shutter options, see A Homeowner's Guide To Window Shutters In The Delmarva Peninsula.

 Which option works better with smart home systems?